 Ingredients (6-8 servings)

+Butter for pan

+11⁄4 cups whole or 2% milk Greek yogurt

+21⁄3 cup granulated sugar, divided

+3 eggs

+1 tbsp vanilla extract

+11⁄3 tsp salt

-Butter for pan 11⁄4 cups whole or 2% milk Greek yogurt 3⁄3 cup granulated sugar, divided 3 eggs 1 tbsp vanilla extract 1⁄8 tsp salt 1 cup flour 1 pint (2 generous cups) blackberries (or blueberries), rinsed & well-drained Powdered sugar in a shaker
+1 cup flour

+1 pint (2 generous cups) blackberries (or blueberries), rinsed & well-drained

+Powdered sugar in a shaker

-- 1. Heat oven to 350°F. Lightly butter a medium flame proof baking dish at least 11⁄2 inches deep. - 2.
-Place the milk, 1/3 cup sugar, eggs, vanilla, salt, and flour in a blender.
-Blend at top speed until smooth and frothy (~1 minute). - 3.
-Pour a 1⁄4-inch layer of batter into the baking dish.
+- Heat oven to 350°F. Lightly butter a medium flameproof baking dish at least 11⁄2 inches deep. - Place the milk, 1⁄2 cup sugar, eggs, vanilla, salt, and flour in a blender.
+Blend at top speed until smooth and frothy (~1 minute). - Pour a 1⁄4-inch layer of batter into the baking dish.
 Turn on a stove burner to low, set dish on top for a minute or two, until a film of batter sets.
 Remove from heat. - 4.
 Spread berries, sprinkle on remaining 1⁄2 cup sugar.
 Pour the rest of the batter, smooth with a spoon.
-Bake center of oven ~50 min, until puffed & browned, tester clean. - 5.
-Dust with powdered sugar before serving.
+Bake center of oven ~50 min, until puffed & browned, tester clean. - Dust with powdered sugar before serving.
 It needn't be served hot, but should still be warm-it'll sink slightly as it cools.

-Brad Pitt's Pancetta & Chèvre Mac and Cheese
+Pancetta & Chèvre Mac and Cheese